jlouis/etorrent/HACKING.md

 connections to peers, but you only communicate on a few of them, some 10-20.
 This avoids congestion problems in TCP/IP.
 The process of choosing who to communicate with is called choking/unchoking.
-There is a global server process, the `etorrent_choker', responsible for selecting the peers to communicate with.
+There is a global server process, the `etorrent_choker`, responsible for selecting the peers to communicate with.
 It wakes up every 10 seconds and then selects, re-chokes, peers.